 When Russian troops liberated Auschwitz, they dug around the crematoriums looking for evidence of murder, perhaps messages from prisoners scribbled on paper and hidden in the ground.
 They found some.
 In half a dozen glass jars the Russians discovered hand-written diaries from prisoners — now dead, of course.
 In Hebrew, the diaries detailed journeys to Auschwitz, duties at the camp [dirty secrets they weren’t supposed to reveal] and uncanny predictions of impending demise.

-In spite of the on-going mass murder at Auschwitz, life at the camp had its positive moments, strange as that might seem.
+In spite of the ongoing mass murders at Auschwitz, life at the camp had its positive moments, strange as that might seem.
 Sigmund’s boss at the fire brigade treated him well.

 Georg Engelschall, an SS Sergeant, was a Catholic from Bavaria, Germany.
 He looked after members of the Auschwitz Fire Brigade, including Sigmund, saving their lives.
 In fact, Engelschall was proud of the training he had given his men.
 According to Sigmund, at no point did his boss abuse anyone.

 When the war was over, Sigmund visited Engelschall in Germany.
-After the officer died, Sigmund got around to see his brother in Munich.
+After the officer died, Sigmund got around to see his brother who now lived in Munich.
 He too had been an SS officer at a Nazi concentration camp.

 It was odd hearing Sigmund say, in June 1990, that after he was done with the ceremonies at Auschwitz, he was heading off to Munich to spend time with a former SS officer.